Swishahouse: History

+In 2003, Swishahouse released the compilation album The Day Hell Broke Loose 2, which featured the song "Still Tippin'" by label artists Mike Jones and Paul Wall, and Swishahouse affiliate Slim Thug.
+The song initially achieved local success in Houston and the surrounding Southern market.
+Through word of mouth and the release of an X-rated music video that aired on BET: Uncut in the spring of 2004, "Still Tippin'" gained wider attention.
+By late 2004, the song was receiving major radio airplay, and an edited version of the video was released for broader rotation.
+The growing popularity of "Still Tippin'", combined with Swishahouse's independent success distributing music throughout the South, led to the label signing a national distribution deal with Asylum Records in 2004.
+The deal was a part of Warner Music Group's incubator program that built relationships with independent label executives the company aspired to hire.
+In addition, Mike Jones was also signed to Warner Bros.
+Records, while Paul Wall was also signed to Atlantic Records.

-A song that originally appeared on the compilation album The Day Hell Broke Loose 2, Mike Jones' "Still Tippin'", achieved mainstream success in 2004.
-The single would go on to be certified Platinum by the RIAA.
-This led to Swishablast/Swishahouse signing a national distribution deal with Asylum Records.
-Jones released his major-label debut, Who Is Mike Jones?, on Swishablast Ent.
-Warner Bros. in April 2005; the album was certified Platinum by the RIAA, for selling over a million copies in the United States of America, that June.
+Mike Jones released his major-label debut, Who Is Mike Jones?, through Asylum, Warner Bros., and Swishahouse in April 2005.
+The album debuted and peaked in the top 3 on the Billboard 200, and was certified platinum by the RIAA, for selling over a million copies in the United States of America.

-Aftermath A&R Angelo Sanders said that the great advantage to independents like Swishahouse is that, "They're able to get their product out on the streets to specific regions at a greater speed than a major ...
-They're able to flood that whole Texas market with a product before the majors are able to notice what is going on out there."
+OG Ron C released F-Action 40 through the label in May 2005.

 Swishahouse released Paul Wall's commercial debut studio album, The Peoples Champ‚ in September 2005.
 The album debuted and peaked at number one on the Billboard 200, and was ultimately certified Platinum in America.
 Before embarking on his rap career and while still at school, Wall had worked in the Swishahouse office.

 In 2006, Houston based music label Dope House Records and Swishahouse teamed up to release South Park Mexican's ninth album, When Devils Strike.
 A chopped and screwed version was also released.

 Swishahouse has archives hosted by Rice University's Center for Engaged Research and Collaborative Learning, a center under the Kinder Institute for Urban Research.
 The physical materials are hosted in the Woodson Research Center at the university's Fondren Library.

-Thanks to the business contributions of G-Dash..
+Swishahouse sponsored professional wrestler Bryan Keith.

+On January 30, 2026, Michael Watts died from a torsades de pointes and was buried in Humble, Texas, on February 16th.